ankitacreates/autidetect/assets/images/README.md

 ## Assets Included

+- `brain_puzzle_logo.png` - PNG version of the logo for use in the app UI and app icon
 - `autidetect_logo.svg` - Vector logo for the application (better for scaling)
 - `autidetect_logo.png` - PNG version of the logo for use in the app UI
 - `autidetect_icon.svg` - Vector app icon in circular format (better for scaling)